Last Updated on February 11, 2024 by Louise Carter

 Allergists recommend a water temperature of 130-160 degrees Fahrenheit to ensure that dust mites and oils are neutralized.
 Also, the heat will break up hard sebum deposits.

 Of course, saving energy is important.
-It may make sense to wash your clothes at low temperatures most of the time with the occasional hot wash for hygiene.
+It may make sense to wash clothes at low temperatures most of the time with the occasional hot wash for hygiene.